HNC has been archived.

 • Q&A

-• Why didn't you join the core?
+• Why wasn't it included in the core?

 • alternative plan

-• Kubernetes multitenancy functionality varies by vendor
+• Kubernetes multi-tenancy functionality varies depending on the vendor.

 Technical impact